wundergraph/cosmo/rfc/custom-modules-v1.md

 ## Custom Module configuration

-Custom modules can be configured using a YAML file that is loaded by the router at startup.
+Custom modules can be configured using a YAML file that is loaded by the router at startup `config.yaml`.
 We reserve a section in the configuration file for custom modules.
 Each module can have its own configuration section with custom properties.
 The name of the module in the configuration file must match the name specified in the `ModuleInfo` struct.

 ```yaml